 Friday, May 23, 2025

-CLASSROOM ACTIVITY PLAN: GOD'S COVENANT STORY - AN INTRODUCTION TO THE OLD TESTAMENT
+CLASSROOM ACTIVITY PLAN: GOD'S COVENANT STORY

-Here’s a classroom activity plan for teaching a catechism class about the Old Testament.
+Here is a classroom activity plan for teaching a catechism class about the Old Testament.
 This plan is designed for a 60-minute class and can be adjusted based on student age and time available.

-GOD'S COVENANT STORY - AN INTRODUCTION TO THE OLD TESTAMENT
+GOD'S COVENANT STORY IN THE OLD TESTAMENT

 By the end of this session, children should be able to: